codeadamca/laravel-blade-cms/README.md

 9. Test!

 10. To log in to the admin, use the URL http://localhost:8888/console/login.
+You will need to look up the email addresses in the ```user``` table and the default password is "password".

 ## Tutorial Requirements: